spesmilo/electrum-docs/coin_splitting.rst

 ==============

-In the event of a chain split, you may wish to spend one chain's coins, while keeping the other.
+In the event of a chain split, you may wish to spend one chain's coins, while keeping the other's.
 This feature allows you to pick and choose which chain and network you spend on.

 Your choice